 Make the Sauce

-Return pan used to sear chicken to medium heat and add cream.
-Stir in remaining grainy mustard.
+Return pan used to sear chicken to medium heat and add cream and remaining grainy mustard.
 Stir until mustard is fully combined.

 Bring to a rolling boil.
 Stir occasionally until slightly thickened, 1-2 minutes.

-Rolling means more than a few bubbles; a rolling boil means water is boiling vigorously, 20-30 seconds.
+Rolling means more than a few bubbles; a rolling boil means liquid is boiling vigorously.

 Remove from burner.
 Swirl in butter, remaining parsley (reserve a pinch for garnish), and a pinch of salt.

 Finish the Dish

-Plate dish as pictured on front of card, serving sauce over chicken.
+Plate dish as pictured on front of card, spooning sauce over chicken.
+Garnish with reserved parsley.
 Bon appétit!